General Jean Victor Moreau

 Pronunciation:

-In 1789, Moreau formed a company of cannoniers of the National Guard of Rennes and was made captain of this company.
-In September of 1791, he was elected lieutenant colonel of the 1st Battalion of Volunteers of Ille-et-Vilaine.
-In 1792 his unit was initially sent to the Army of the North to serve under General Dumouriez, and then later they served under Champmorin.
-In February of 1793 Moreau and his men seized the fort of Stephenswerth, and then the next month he distinguished himself at Neerwinden .
+The son of a lawyer, Jean Victor Moreau was pushed by his father to become a lawyer and therefore he studied law at Rennes.
+He left the school and joined the army but his father tracked him down and paid for his release from military service.
+Next Moreau returned to the law school in Rennes, where he became provost of students.
+With the onset of the French Revolution in 1789 he formed a company of canonneers of the National Guard of Rennes and he was made captain of this company.
+Two years later in September of 1791 Moreau was elected lieutenant colonel of the 1st Battalion of Volunteers of Ille-et-Vilaine.
+The next year his unit was initially sent to the Army of the North to serve under General Dumouriez and then later they served under Champmorin.
+In February of 1793 Moreau and his men seized the fort of Stephenswerth, and then the next month Moreau distinguished himself at Neerwinden .
 At the end of the year he was promoted to général de brigade by the representatives of the people.

-In 1794, Moreau was sent to assist General Pichegru who commanded the Army of the North.
-That April he was promoted to général de division and given command of the 2nd Division at Cassel.
-Later that month Moreau led his division and fought at Mouscron and took Menin, and then in May he fought at Tourcoing and Pont-à-Chin.
-Over the next months he and his men seized Ypres, Ostoende, Nieuport, the fort of l'Ecluse, Ruremonde, and Venloo.
-That summer his father was guillotined for sending money to émigrés, despite Moreau's contributions to the army.1 In the fall when General Pichegru fell ill, Moreau temporarily took command of the Army of the North for two months.
+In 1794 Moreau was sent to assist General Pichegru who commanded the Army of the North.
+That April he was promoted to général de division and given command of the 2nd Division.
+Later that month Moreau led his division and he fought at Mouscron and took Menin, and then in May he fought at Tourcoing and Pont-à-Chin.
+Over the following months he and his men seized Ypres, Ostende, Nieuport, the fort of Ecluse, Ruremonde, and Venloo.
+Also during that summer his father was guillotined for sending money to émigrés, despite Moreau's contributions to the army.1 In the fall when General Pichegru fell ill, Moreau temporarily took command of the Army of the North for two months.

 Moreau quit his command the next year and returned to Paris, but he began to resent Napoleon's popularity and government.
 His wife hosted a social circle of individuals dissatisfied with the Consulate, and the group began to be known as the "Moreau Club".
-At one such party, Moreau announced he was naming his cook as a "Knight of the Casserole of Honor", deliberately mocking Napoleon's Legion of Honor, an award that Moreau had been awarded and refused to accept.2 Meanwhile Pichegru had secretly returned to France with Georges Cadoudal to assassinate Napoleon and establish a Bourbon monarch on the throne.
-Pichegru, having worked extensively with Moreau during the Revolution and knowing of Moreau's resentment towards Napoleon, approached Moreau to gain his assistance in the plot.
+At one such party, Moreau announced he was naming his cook as a "Knight of the Casserole of Honor", deliberately mocking Napoleon's Legion of Honor, an award that Moreau had been awarded and refused to accept.2 Meanwhile Pichegru had secretly returned to France with Georges Cadoudal to assassinate Napoleon and place a Bourbon monarch on the throne.
+Pichegru, having worked extensively with Moreau during the French Revolution and knowing of Moreau's resentment towards Napoleon, approached Moreau to gain his assistance in the plot.
 Moreau felt no love for Napoleon, but he also did not want a return of the Bourbons, so he refused to join the plot.
-However, much like when he uncovered Pichegru's treachery years before, he did not report his knowledge of the plot to anyone.
+However, much like when he uncovered Pichegru's treachery years before, he did not report his knowledge of the plot to the authorities.
 Once the plot was uncovered by the police and the conspirators arrested, Moreau's indirect involvement was discovered.
 He was put on trial and found guilty and sentenced to two years of prison.
-Napoleon instead intervened and gave exile as a punishment, and Moreau chose to go live in the United States in Morrisville, New Jersey.
+Napoleon instead intervened and gave exile as a punishment, and Moreau chose to go live in the United States in Morrisville, Pennsylvania, near the Delaware River.

 Notes